MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/api/raw-data-export-storage.md

 - For more information about the schema of Microsoft Defender for Endpoint events, see [Advanced Hunting overview](../advanced-hunting-overview.md).

 - In Advanced Hunting, the **DeviceInfo** table has a column named **MachineGroup** which contains the group of the device.
-Here every event will be decorated with this column as well.
-See [Device Groups](../machine-groups.md) for more information.
+Here, every event is decorated with this column as well.
+For more information, see [Device Groups](../machine-groups.md).
     > [!NOTE]
     > Device group creation is supported in Defender for Endpoint Plan 1 and Plan 2.